Vokich/GrapeIDE/README.md

 ---
 My tasks is make interpretator for other operation systems, really attractive desing, fix little bugs, and add new exellent functions
 ---
+I have I big problem in project.
+Well,idk how fix it lol